kaushikhazra/mearm-server/README.md

 # mearm-server
-A roboto arm server to store and control robot arm
+A roboto arm server to store robot arm data and do some basic control

 **This software is getting built**